neuron-core/raptor-retrieval/README.md

 ## Clustering strategy

 RAPTOR algorithm uses a clustering strategy to group the retrieved documents into clusters.
-There two common clustering strategies you can use based on your scenario:
+Choose based on your content characteristics:

 ### Similarity Clustering (default)

-This strategy groups the retrieved documents based on their similarity.
+Groups documents with clear thematic boundaries.
+Best for already well-organized content with distinct topics.

+**Use Similarity Clustering when:**

+- You have heterogeneous content with clear topic boundaries
+- You want predictable, consistent clustering behavior
+- Performance is important (faster processing)
+- Your documents have distinct themes that don't overlap much

 ```php
 use NeuronAI\RAG\Retrieval\RetrievalInterface;